sayan1886/blockarraygroup/README.md

 Tokens can and usually are bundled together in a collection.
 The collection can also be tokenized creating a composite token of all the tokens contained within.
 For example, if every phone part were to be tokenized and assembled into a phone, the phone itself could be represented with a token made from its parts.

+## Barcodes

+%% BARCODE IMG %%

+The first six to nine digits of a UPC are referred to as the “Company Prefix”, and they are assigned by a non-profit organization (GS1).
+This number uniquely identifies a company and always remains constant on all of a company’s products.
+The next set of digits is called the “product numbers.”
+Product numbers uniquely identify individual items.
+Unlike the GS1 Company Prefix, product numbers are arbitrarily assigned by each company.
+The twelfth character is called the “check digit”.
+Using some form of check digit generator this digit is calculated using a mathematical calculation based on the first 11 digits of the UPC code.

+!> Since 2016 Amazon requires and in addition verifies the authenticity of product UPC’s by checking the GS1 database.

 ----------

-# Blockchain Specifications
+<<<<<<< HEAD

-Designing both a performant and scalable blockchain requires drawing on various disciplnes, from computer science to business administration.
+Designing both a performant and scalable blockchain requires drawing on various disciplines, from computer science to business administration.
 Creating a network that enhances the benefits of using a blockchain is typically focused on various criteria involving benchmarking.
-Performance has been shown not to be a barrier for adoption by businesses, but rather the lack of applications, adherance to industry standards, and consideration of business-wide impact of certain activies (i.e. accounting implications that arise from the use of cryptocurrencies).
+Performance has been shown not to be a barrier for adoption by businesses, but rather the lack of applications, adherence to industry standards, and consideration of business-wide impact of certain actives (i.e. accounting implications that arise from the use of cryptocurrencies).

 > “Differences in performance between chains are usually almost entirely due to differences in the protocols and the implementations, not the consensus algorithm”
-> Go Ethereum p.g.
+> Go Ethereum pg.
 8

 ## Requirements